CBICA/DeepMRSeg-Models/models/DLICV/README.md

 *"The actual boundary of the ICV, which is best differentiated on T2 images, can be learned ***using only raw T1 images as input***, if a model is intensively trained using accurate ground-truth segmentations obtained from T2 images."*

 Validation experiments have demonstrated that the proposed strategy resulted in accurate ICV masks.
-The final model was trained on a very rich dataset with n=450 subjects from 15 studies, and their carefully curated/verified reference labels [TODO: ref to paper]
+The final model was trained on a very rich dataset with n=450 subjects from 15 studies, and their carefully curated/verified reference labels

 ### References